BasedHardware/omi/apps/AppWithWearable/Tasks.md

 - [x] Multilanguage option, implement settings selector, and use that for the deepgram websocket creation
-- [ ] Option for storing your transcripts somewhere in the cloud, user inputs their own GCP storage bucket + auth key, and the files are uploaded there + a reference is stored in the MemoryRecord object.
+- [x] Option for storing your transcripts somewhere in the cloud, user inputs their own GCP storage bucket + auth key, and the files are uploaded there + a reference is stored in the MemoryRecord object.
+  - [ ] `createWavFile` remove empty sounds without words, and saves that fixed file.

 - [ ] ~~ (Idea) Detect a keyword or special order e.g. "Hey Friend" (but not so generic) and triggers a prompt execution + response.
 This would require a few hardware updates (could also be a